 attendance, respectively, rather than delaying these courses until the third and fourth semesters of part-time attendance.

-- Any part-time student who wishes to take any upper-level law course (other than the electives discussed above) prior to completing the entire First-Year Program must first consult with the Law School’s Director of Student Life.
+- Any part-time student who wishes to take any upper-level law course (other than the electives discussed above) prior to completing the entire First-Year Program must first consult with and receive permission from the Law School’s Director of Student Life.

 In your second and third years at the Law School, you will have time to explore the curriculum both to determine your interests and to develop the lawyering skills you will need when you graduate.
 Although you will need to keep in mind the J.D. degree requirements and Diploma Privilege requirements (see sections 4.2 and 4.7, respectively), you will be free to choose from a wide range of courses, clinical programs, journals and other credit-earning experiences, such as externships, moot court, directed research and directed reading.
 For very helpful information on how to make Law School curricular decisions, go online to “Planning Your Academic Program” at: http://www.law.wisc.edu/current/selectingcourses.htm.